SoniaPujolLab/SlicerTestTutorial/Tutorials/FourMinuteTutorial/FourMinuteTutorial.md

 ### Anatomical Views

-Click on the pin icons in the top left corners of the red and green viewers to display the viewers’ menu, and click on the eye icon to display the axial and coronal slice in the 3D viewer.
+Click on the pin icons in the top left corners of the red and green viewers to display the viewers' menu, and click on the eye icon to display the axial and coronal slice in the 3D viewer.

 Turn off the visibility of the skull bone to display the hemispheric white matter model.